 The vast majority of those with sleep apnea, especially obstructive sleep apnea, will be able to qualify for traditional coverage.

 The exact rate you will receive depends on numerous factors.
-Chief among these is how severe your symptoms are and how well they are treated.
+Chief among these is how severe your symptoms are and how they are being treated.

 Out of the 16 rate classes offered by most life insurance providers, those with sleep apnea can expect to be in the top (better) half.